-The Total group will achieve more than 13 billion euros in net profit this year against an annual average of 5 to 6 billion.
-The constitution of these exceptional profits comes from a singular economic model to say the least: the oil groups align their upstream and downstream margins with the level of the price of the crude barrel.
-Consequently, the spike in oil mechanically leads to an explosion in the profits of the oil groups.
+The Total group will achieve this year more than 13 billion euros in net income against an annual average of 5 to 6 billion.
+The constitution of these exceptional profits comes from an economic model, to say the least, unique: the oil groups align their upstream and downstream margins to the level of the crude barrel price.
+Consequently, the surge in oil automatically leads to an explosion in the profits of oil groups.

-UFC-Que Choisir has calculated that, compared to a normal profitability of 15%, Total's excess profits reach 4 billion euros in 2004 and 7 billion in 2005.
-It also appears that the capital employed for Total's activity have decreased slightly over the past two years, which reinforces the artificial nature of these extra profits.
-The absence of competition from the sector therefore allows the oil group to constitute a historic rent to the detriment of consumers' purchasing power.
+The UFC-Que Choisir calculated that, relative to a normal profitability of 15%, Total's surplus profits reached 4 billion euros in 2004 and 7 billion in 2005.
+It also appears that the capital employed for the activity of Total have declined slightly over the past two years, which reinforces the artificial nature of these surplus profits.
+The lack of competition in the sector therefore allows the oil group to build up a historical rent to the detriment of the purchasing power of consumers.

-The UFC-Que Choisir asks that, during the next amending finance law, parliamentarians follow the example of Great Britain which has just doubled the taxation of oil profits from the North Sea.
-The British finance minister very simply justified this measure by saying that "the balance must be balanced between consumers who pay for gasoline or heating and [oil] producers".
-This levy will also encourage the oil groups to revise their pricing policy downwards by calculating their profits on rational and objective bases, such as productivity and the level of investments.
+The UFC-Que Choisir asks that, on the occasion of the next corrective finance law, parliamentarians follow the example of Great Britain, which has just doubled the taxation of oil profits from the North Sea.
+The British Minister of Finance very simply justified this measure by estimating "that the balance must be rebalanced between consumers who pay for gasoline or heating and [oil] producers".
+This levy will also encourage oil groups to revise their pricing policy downwards by calculating their profits on rational and objective bases, such as productivity and the level of investments.

-UFC-Que Choisir proposes two measures to ensure that this exceptional tax is redistributed for the benefit of the consumer and the promotion of sustainable development:
+The UFC-Que Choisir is proposing two measures to ensure that this exceptional tax is redistributed for the benefit of consumers and the promotion of sustainable development:

 - a structural measure to reduce dependence on oil: 3,7 billion euros must be devoted to investment in the local public transport network which could then grow by 25% per year for five years.
-The objective of this measure is to increase the frequency of services and the density of the network so that the journey time by public transport is no longer systematically greater than that of automobile travel.
+The objective of this measure is to increase the frequency of services and the density of the network so that the journey time of public transport is no longer systematically longer than that of car travel.

-- a measure for purchasing power: grant one month of free local public transport everywhere in France in order to cushion the impact of the increase in gasoline borne in 2005 by consumers.
+- a measure for purchasing power: granting one month of free local public transport throughout France in order to cushion the impact of the increase in gasoline borne by consumers in 2005.

 source: What to choose

-Rulian's note: the UFC has it all down the line: tax the oil “surplus profits” and reinvest everything in public transport.
+Note from Rulian: The UFC has it all: taxing the “extra profits” of oil and reinvesting everything in public transport.
 Well done.